xtuml/bridgepoint/doc-bridgepoint/notes/9316_project_terminator/9316_project_terminator.dnt.md

 end project;
 ```

+3.3 BridgePoint MASL background related to this problem
+In BridgePoint, a masl project is represented by a BridgePoint project.
+Each masl project terminator is represented by a
+BridgePoint interface.
+In BridgePoint, any component that uses an interface contains the full interface definition.
+Each
+interface instance is represented in a port instance inside the component instance that uses it.
+A port in BridgePoint
+does not have to provide an implemenation of every opertion and signal for an interface, but it does
+contain the signature for every operation and signal available.
+It is here that masl and xtuml differ.
+When a masl project
+does not include a signature for a service that is specifed in the domain terminator it means that that masl domain's implemenation will be used.

+Every action home in BridgePoint contains a attribute named dialect.
+The dialect attributes is an enumeration type that
+specifies the action bodies that BridgePoint allows.
+For example:
+3.3.1 OAL - this element may have an oal action body
+3.3.2 MASL - this element may have a masl action body
+3.3.3 C - this element may a defined action C but it is external
+3.3.4 NONE - This element has no action body

-There are two possible dialect values for a terminator service in a domain:
+There are two possible dialect values for a terminator service in a masl domain:
 1. MASL implementation (dialect MASL)
 2. C++/external implementation (dialect None)

-There are three possible dialect values for a terminator service in a project:
+There are three possible dialect values for a terminator service in a masl project:
 1. Override with MASL implementation (dialect MASL)
 2. Override with C++/external implementation (dialect None)
 3. Don't override, implementation will fall back to domain implementation. (declaration not present in terminator)